 Obtaining capital to invest in your business is possible, even if you don’t have legal immigration status or a valid social security number.
 All you need is an ITIN loan.
 ITIN loans are those available for business owners with no Social Security number, only an ITIN number.

 If you don’t qualify for a Social Security Number, you can access an Individual Taxpayer Identification Number or ITIN.
-This number is issued by the IRS to foreign citizens who need to file federal taxes.
+The IRS issues this number to foreign citizens who need to file federal taxes.
 Although it will not change your immigration status, it will allow you to apply for ITIN loans to finance your business.

 - Fill out form W-7, available in English and Spanish.

 - Present a document that proves your identity, such as a passport or driver’s license.
-You must also attach a complete federal tax return.
+You must also attach a completed federal tax return.

-- Send your application by mail, or take it to an IRS office or to a qualified agent for processing.
+- Send your application by mail or take it to an IRS office or a qualified agent for processing.
 These agents include universities, accounting firms, and financial institutions, such as banks or credit unions.
-In about six weeks you will receive a letter from the IRS with your ITIN number.
+In about six weeks, you will receive a letter from the IRS with your ITIN number.